 Posted On November 30, 2022 Consumer Privacy & Data Breaches

-On November 22, 2022, Mena Regional Health System filed notice of a data breach with the U.S. Department of Health and Human Services Office for Civil Rights after learning that an unauthorized party accessed its computer system and removed a limited number of files containing sensitive patient information.
-Based on the company’s official filing, the incident resulted in an unauthorized party gaining access to consumers’ full names, Social Security numbers and protected health information.
-After confirming that consumer data was leaked, MRHS began sending out data breach notification letters to all individuals who were impacted by the recent data security incident.
+On November 23, 2022, Ingalls & Snyder, LLC filed notice of a data breach with the Attorney General of Vermont after the company learned that an unauthorized party gained access to sensitive consumer information in its possession.
+Based on the company’s official filing, the incident resulted in an unauthorized party gaining access to consumers’ first and last names, Social Security numbers, Ingalls & Snyder account numbers, other financial account information, dates of birth, and driver’s license photos.
+After confirming that consumer data was leaked, Ingalls & Snyder began sending out data breach notification letters to all individuals who were impacted by the recent data security incident.

 If you received a data breach notification, it is essential you understand what is at risk.
-The data breach lawyers at Console & Associates, P.C. are actively investigating the MRHS data breach on behalf of people whose information was exposed.
-As a part of this investigation, we are providing free consultations to anyone affected by the breach who is interested in learning more about the risks of identity theft, what they can do to protect themselves, and what their legal options may be to obtain compensation from Mena Regional Health System.
+The data breach lawyers at Console & Associates, P.C. are actively investigating the Ingalls & Snyder data breach on behalf of people whose information was exposed.
+As a part of this investigation, we are providing free consultations to anyone affected by the breach who is interested in learning more about the risks of identity theft, what they can do to protect themselves, and what their legal options may be to obtain compensation from Ingalls & Snyder, LLC.

-Upon discovering that confidential patient data was accessible to an unauthorized party, Mena Regional Health System began to review the affected files to determine what information was compromised and which consumers were impacted.
-While the breached information varies depending on the individual, it may include your name, date of birth, Social Security number, driver’s license number, government identification number, financial account information, medical record number, patient account number, medical diagnosis and treatment information, medical provider names, lab results, prescription information, and health insurance information.
+Upon discovering that sensitive consumer data was made available to an unauthorized party, Ingalls & Snyder began to review the affected files to determine what information was compromised and which consumers were impacted.
+While the breached information varies depending on the individual, it may include your first and last name, Social Security number, Ingalls & Snyder account number, other financial account information, date of birth, and driver’s license photo.

-On November 22, 2022, Mena Regional Health System sent out data breach letters to all individuals whose information was compromised as a result of the recent data security incident.
+On November 23, 2022, Ingalls & Snyder sent out data breach letters to all individuals whose information was compromised as a result of the recent data security incident.